ioccc-src/winner/bugs.md

 macOS it also happens at execution) and this is a good way to find entries that use it even if it's not visible in the code.

-_NOTE_: this status is _NOT necessarily mutually exclusive_ with the _INABIAF_ (it's a
+_NOTE_: this status is _NOT necessarily mutually exclusive_ with the _INABIAF_
-bug not a feature) status.
+(it's not a bug it's a feature) status.
 The reason for this is due to warnings during compiling, linking and/or runtime, sometimes causing confusing output (as noted above).

 ## STATUS: missing file(s) - please provide them